 Where is all the water?

-African countries are among the most affected in this regard, but even some European and American countries have great difficulty in providing the necessary water.
+African countries are among the most affected in this regard.
+Even some European and American countries have great difficulty in providing the necessary water.
 It seems to be just the beginning and that the global well runs dry.
 Overall, 783 million people do not have access to clean water.

 A new dust bowl is coming…

-Many scientists are constantly warning the government that a similar event will happen by 2025 if no actions are taken, but it seems that nobody is listening.
+Many scientists are constantly warning the government that a similar event will happen by 2025 if no actions are taken.
+It seems that nobody is listening to them.
 The media is busy promoting the race war, while the politicians are struggling to increase their revenues through various schemes.

 A possible answer could be found in genetically modified crops, designed to withstand drought conditions.
 Although GMOs are not indicated, for desperate farmers, planting crops designed to resist drought could be a way to prevent the depopulation of their plains.
 And even if we are being fed GMOs and we are destroying our health, being able to avoid bankruptcy is more important for some.
 Everybody needs to survive in this dog eat dog world.